Welcome to Hoghton Tower

 George Silverman’s Explanation by Charles Dickens

-From the past to the present, the house has many tales to tell, from the visit of King James I in 1617 to a troupe of Shakespearian actors arriving by bicycle to entertain the crowds in 2013.
+From the past to the present, the house has many tales to tell, from the visit of King James I in 1617 to a troupe of Shakespearian actors arriving by bicycle to entertain the crowds.
 Isn’t it time you paid us a visit?

 Opening hours: For our latest opening times see our Take a Tour page.

 * Please note that the below online booking is for standard house tours.
 On special event days our opening times may be different and there may be additional charges for some aspects of the event, entry or car parking.
 For more details, please check our Events page.

 New for July 2015 we re offering a 15% off the full price guided tours when booked online using the buttons below!

 * TICKETS CAN ONLY BE PURCHASED ONLINE UP TO 12 HOURS BEFORE THE SCHEDULED TOUR TIME.
 IF YOU WISH TO VISIT ON THE DAY PLEASE PURCHASE YOUR TICKETS AT THE TICKET HUT AT HOGHTON TOWER

 - Jazz on the Lawn at 12:00PM, Sunday 09 August 2015 Admission: £4 per person, under 5s free

 - Arty Afternoons with Mandy! at 13:30PM, Wednesday 12 August 2015 £2 per child, per session.
 Adults free.

 - August Merchant of Hoghton Farmers’ Market at 10:00AM, Sunday 16 August 2015 £1 per car.
 Pedestrians 50p.
 Separate charges for tours